meenakshi-kushwaha/bll_survey_status_code_template/README.md

 ## Input data

-The report requires a single CSV file named `data.csv`
+The report requires a single CSV file named `data.csv`.
+To use this code with your own data, replace the demo `data.csv` file with your dataset.
+If your dataset has a different filename, either rename it to `data.csv` or update the filename in `bll_survey_status.Rmd`.

 ## Required variables